3 Easy Ways to Protect WordPress Media Files

 Let’s jump right into learning how to protect files on your WordPress site.

-Why You have to Protect Files in WordPress?
+Why Protect Media Files in WordPress?

 You may want to protect your WordPress PDF files, or any other file or folder, for many reasons.